erikvullings/mithril-tree-component/packages/mitrhil-tree-component/README.md

   - onBefore[Create | Update | Delete]: can be used to intercept (and block) tree item actions.
 For example, can be used to add your own TreeItem creation logic.
   - on[Create | Update | Delete]: when the creation is done.

-This repository contains two projects:
-- An example project, showcasing the usage of the component.
-- The mithril-tree-component itself.

 ## Usage

 ```bash